mesosphere/dcos-docs-site/pages/1.11/installing/high-availability/multi-region/index.md

 layout: layout.pug
 navigationTitle:  Multiple Regions
 title: Multiple Regions
-menuWeight: 2
+menuWeight: 10
 excerpt: Experimenting with multiple region configurations

-enterprise: false
 ---

 **Important:** DC/OS does not currently support multiple region configurations.
-If you would like to experiment with multi-region configurations, this topic provides the setup recommendations and caveats.
+If you would like to experiment with multi-region configurations, this page provides the setup recommendations and caveats.

 - The following multi-region setups have not been tested or verified.
 - A typical DC/OS cluster has all master and agent nodes in the same zone.
 The cost of having masters spread across zones usually outweighs the benefits.